ishouvik/ishouvik-wp/README.md

 - Clone this Git repo inside your wp-content/themes directory
 - Activate the theme from wp admin panel
 - Install and activate required and recommended plugins
+- Install the <a href="https://github.com/afragen/github-updater">Github Updater</a> plugin to auto-update the theme

 ## Documentation